-Topps Chrome baseball usually mirrors the top cards from Series One and Two of the company’s flagship set.
-The 2016 set, which will be released the week of August 3, is no different — but this year’s product will offer some new wrinkles.
+2016 Topps Chrome baseball will once again mirror the top cards from Series One and Two of the company’s flagship set.
+Set for release August 3, this year’s edition includes some new wrinkles.
+A full checklist for the product is below.

 The base set of 2016 Topps Chrome will consist of 200 cards, and as usual a hobby box will contain 24 packs, with four cards to a pack.
 Expect the price range to be in the $65 to $75 range.
 For big spenders, a case will include 12 boxes.
 Hot hobby boxes will be very hot, as every base card will be replaced by black refractor parallels.